-MIL-STD-662 - V50 Ballistic Test for Armor
+MIL-STD-662 - V 50 Ballistic Test for Armor

 MIL-STD-810 - Environmental Test Methods and Engineering

 Guidelines

-(Copies of these documents are available online at http://assist.daps.dla.mil/quicksearch/ or http://assist.daps.dla.mil or from the Standardization Document Order Desk, 700 Robbins Avenue, Building 4D, Philadelphia, PA 19111-5094.)
+(Copies of these documents are available online at https://assist.daps.dla.mil/quicksearch/ or from the Standardization Document Order Desk, 700 Robbins Avenue, Building 4D, Philadelphia, PA 19111-5094.)

 2.3 Non-Government publications.
-The following documents form a part of this specification to the extent specified herein.
-Unless otherwise indicated (see 6.2), the issue in effect on the date of invitation for bids or request for proposal should apply.
+The following documents form a part of this document to the extent specified herein.
+Unless otherwise specified, the issues of these documents are those cited in the solicitation or contract.